PMBio/deeprvat/docs/annotations.md

 - [PrimateAI](https://basespace.illumina.com/s/yYGFdGih1rXL) PrimateAI supplementary data/"PrimateAI_scores_v0.2_GRCh38_sorted.tsv.bgz"
 - [AlphaMissense](https://storage.googleapis.com/dm_alphamissense/AlphaMissense_hg38.tsv.gz)

+Further requirements:
-Also a reference GTF file containing transcript annotations is required, this can be downloaded from [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_44/gencode.v44.annotation.gtf.gz)
+- A reference GTF file containing transcript annotations is required, this can be downloaded from [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_44/gencode.v44.annotation.gtf.gz).
+- A file containing all genes, which deeprvat should consider together with a unique integer id for each gene.
+This file may be created manually by the user or automatically using the gtf file as input to create a gene id file for all protein coding genes.
+See [here](#geneid) for more details.

 ## Configure the annotation pipeline